As an artist I started using glow in the dark paint in 2011 and it is an amazing medium of constantly moving and changing light.

 You’ll only see glow colours when the paint is 100% charged.
 As the stored light starts to run out and fade the glow will always be a white colour.
 This is common to all glow in the dark paints.
 The white after-glow will continue to fade but you will easily see it glowing all night long.

-The art is intended for use in a dark room at night.
+Glow decals are intended for use in a dark room at night.
 If you have the windows open on a moonlit night you won’t see the glow so clearly.
-If you are applying star stickers at night it always helps to give your eyes time to adjust after flicking off the lights to see your progress.
+If you are applying glow in the dark star stickers at night it always helps to give your eyes time to adjust after flicking off the lights to see your progress.

 All spaces have different lighting conditions but the general recommendations for any Stella Murals products are: